amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

 As mentioned above, the export API stores weights and quantizer states into GGUF files.
-To export quantized models to valid GGUF models, weights and quantizer states have to be encoded into valid GGUF datatypes.
-There are some defined GGUF datatypes corresponding to different quantization schemes, such as ``Q4_0``, ``Q4_1``, ``Q8_0``, ``Q8_1``, etc. Users can refer to
+To export quantized models to valid GGUF models, weights and quantizer states have to be encoded into valid GGUF data types.
+There are some defined GGUF data types corresponding to different quantization schemes, such as ``Q4_0``, ``Q4_1``, ``Q8_0``, ``Q8_1``, etc. Users can refer to
 `ggml-common.h <https://github.com/ggerganov/llama.cpp/blob/master/ggml/src/ggml-common.h>`__
-for more datatypes and their definition.
+for more data types and their definition.
 Some of the GGUF dtypes and their corresponding quant schemes are shown in table 1.

 .. table::